Tanudan

+Folklore

 The town is known for Mount Binaratan.
 Legend tells that the supreme god of the Kalinga people went into the mountain to hunt but was irritated due to the noises made by the birds, so he ordered the birds to be quiet.
 When he was done hunting, he forgot to revoke his order from the birds, and thus, the mountain kept silent for all of eternity.

-Another popular place is the Lubo Village where houses are intact and strategically surrounded with rice terraces.
-Legend says that a brave warrior challenge god and that no one is stronger than him.
-So god started building dam that is made of rocks, when the water is high enough, god released the water through a whole called "lubu" that flooded the warrior and his family.
+Another popular place is the Lubo Village, whose houses are strategically surrounded with rice terraces.
+Legend says that a brave warrior challenged God, claiming that no one was stronger than him.
+So God started building a dam made of rocks.
+When the water became high enough, God released the water through a hole called "lubu" that drowned the warrior and his family.
 The people from Ga-ang and Dacalan gathered together with the remnants of the relatives of the said warrior and saw that the flooded soil was good for planting rice, so they started to cultivating the land and named the village "Lubo".

 Geography

+Tanudan is situated 47.53 km from the provincial capital Tabuk, and 484.88 km from the country's capital city of Manila.

 Barangays

 Tanudan is politically subdivided into 16 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.